nkhalil98/nkhalil98/README.md

 I'm a software engineer passionate about writing code and solving problems.
 I'm especially interested in backend development and data science.

 - 🎓 I'm math graduate from MIT
-- 🌱 I’m currently more Python
+- 🌱 I’m currently learning more Python

 ## 💻 Technical Skills